葱姜鱼片 (ginger scallion fish fillets)

 The point of adding both is that the cornstarch adds a light crispiness to your fish, which complements the delicate texture of the fish.
 In contrast, adding some flour helps by helping the mixture stick to the fish.

 Mix the soy sauce/oyster sauce together with a little water, and add into the wok.
-Be careful here; soy sauce and oyster sauce burn very quickly, so you don’t want the temperature to be too high, and is also why you mix it with some water (this is why we’re using medium-low temperature).
-On the other hand, you do want the temprature to be high enough so that it caramelizes the soy sauce and oyster sauce a bit, so it can be a little bit of a balancing game.
+Be careful here; soy sauce and oyster sauce burn very quickly, so you don’t want the temperature to be too high.
+The goal here is a balance between letting the sauce caramelize slightly, but not letting it burn.
+Make sure you are using a medium-low temperature so that it doesn’t burn too fast.
+Pro tip: keep a little water in a bowl nearby.
+Let the sauce caramelize for a bit, and before it starts to burn, add some additional water to cool it down.

-When the sauce is finished, add in the fish fillets and the scallion greens, toss briefly, and then remove to serve.
+Cook the sauce/ginger/scallion whites mixture briefly, and then add some cornstarch water to thicken the mixture.
+Add sugar to taste.
+Finally, add in the fish fillets and the scallion greens, toss briefly, and then remove to serve.